somatish/somatish/README.md

 Hello, I'm Somatish Ghosh

-### 🚀 3rd Year Student & Aspiring Frontend Developer
+### 🚀 3rd Year Student & Aspiring Software Developer
 Entry-level B.Tech (Information Technology) student with hands-on exposure to AI-enabled web solutions, DBMS concepts, and software engineering fundamentals.
 Seeking placement opportunities in software development and datafocused roles where I can apply my technical knowledge to contribute effectively into projects, gain hands-on experience, and develop practical skills with continuous learning and professional development in a dynamic IT industry